 You aren’t going to roll the board forever, there will be time to stop it.
 There are several ways to stop the board, but slowing down and foot braking are the best practices for a beginner.

 Obviously, you are not going to speed while you are learning to ride.
 We recommend slowing down by applying pressure on the board to stop it.
 It is the safest way.
-Remember, do not jump off the running board when you are just starting with it, you won’t be able to balance the body and end up falling on the ground.
+Remember, do not jump off the running board when you are just starting with it, you won’t be able to balance your body and end up falling on the ground.

 In foot braking, you drag your behind foot on the ground to use it as a brake.
 For that, slightly bend your front knee, touch the sole of the back foot shoe on the ground to create friction, slow down the speed, and eventually stop the skateboard.
 Remember to stable your body while putting most of your weight on the front foot.